Programer6/Delta-Forge/README.md

 ## End Cost Estimate

-- $360  predicted to be 400$ but it is lower due to AliExpress about 350$ discount coupon & also not that some parts, such as screw, are ordered in bulk as not available in single quantities!
+- $360 - predicted to be 400 dollars but it is lower due to AliExpress about 350$ discount coupon & also not that some parts, such as screw, are ordered in bulk as not available in single quantities!
 -
 ---